theshadow27/docs-mcp-server/README.md

 - 💾 **Efficient Storage:** Store data in SQLite, leveraging `sqlite-vec` for vector search and FTS5 for full-text search.
 - 🔍 **Hybrid Search:** Combine vector and full-text search for relevant results across different library versions.
 - ⚙️ **Job Management:** Handle scraping tasks asynchronously with a robust job queue and management tools (MCP & CLI).
-- 🐳 **Easy Deployment:** Run the server easily using the provided Docker image.
+- 🐳 **Easy Deployment:** Run the server easily using Docker or npx.

 ## Overview